Fusion in the periodic Temperley-Lieb algebra: general definition of a bifunctor

 We then have

 which confirms that $\repM^\dag = \{\repM^\dag(N)\,|\,N=N_0,N_0+2, \dots\}$ is a family of right modules.

-This construction of right modules dual to left modules is similar but different from the duality associated to the anti-involution $\lambda \mapsto \lambda^\dag$ used in \cite{PinetStAubin23}.
-Indeed, in contrast with \cite{PinetStAubin23}, we anticipate on the applications to correlation functions and find it more convenient to work with left and right modules, related by a duality transformation.
+This construction of right modules adjoint to left modules is similar but different from the duality associated to the anti-involution $\lambda \mapsto \lambda^\dag$ used in \cite{PinetStAubin23}.
+Indeed, in contrast with \cite{PinetStAubin23}, we anticipate on the applications to correlation functions and find it more convenient to work with left and right modules, related by adjunction.